| Crates.io | yarig |

 instances: auto

-Highlighting for SublimeText is available on github.
+Highlighting for SublimeText is available on github and for VScode on the marketplace

-A configuration file allows to specify many options of the generators like the rif file, a list of target, the output path for each targets, ...
+A configuration file allows to specify many options of the generators like the RIF file, a list of target, the output path for each targets, ...

 Here is an example: